ryancicak/databricks-serverless-verification/README.md

 This tool verifies that Databricks Serverless jobs can access a specific S3 bucket.
 It automates the setup of Unity Catalog (Storage Credential and External Location) and runs a test job to confirm read/write permissions.

+**New:** It now includes specific validation for **Serverless Network Connectivity Configurations (NCC)**, checking if strict egress policies are blocking access.

 ## Overview

 Databricks Serverless compute cannot access S3 directly using instance profiles or keys.
 It requires a Unity Catalog External Location to bridge the connection.
+Additionally, if your workspace uses a Network Connectivity Configuration (NCC) with strict egress rules, you must explicitly allow the S3 bucket.

 This project provides a script to:

 1. Create a test S3 bucket (using your local AWS credentials).
 2. Update an IAM Role with the necessary S3 permissions.
 3. Create the Unity Catalog Storage Credential and External Location.
 4. Submit a Serverless Job that writes to and reads from the bucket.
+5.  **Validate** if the job failed due to a Serverless Network Policy (Strict Egress) block.

 ## Prerequisites